quinnmax/situate/readme.md

 	analysis.output_final_workspaces.m

 This script generates images displaying the final predicted bounding boxes for situation objects overlaid on the original images.
 It can be helpful for a subjective analysis of the quality of results.
 The input can be: path and file name of a .mat results file from the results directory, a directory containing multiple .mat results files, or a cell array of path and file names of .mat results files.
-The script will generate a new folder in the experiment's results directory with images for each of the final workspaces included in the .mat results file.
+The script will generate a new directory in the experiment's results directory with images for each of the final workspaces included in the .mat results file.

 	analysis.output_final_workspaces( 'results/my_experiment/params1_results.mat' );
 	analysis.output_final_workspaces( 'results/my_experiment/' );